maciakl/pv/README.md

 |`naked_viewer`| Used when a file has no extension|
 |`default_viewer`| Used when the file extension does not match any of the above|

-Currently there is no way to change the file extension association via the configuration file.
+Currently there is no way to change the file extension association via the configuration file, they are hard coded.

 The `_viewer` option needs to be set to a string that represents a file name of an actual executable (or an executable script) file.
 This file: